RyanChang25/Raycast-Projectile-System/README.md

 You may see it within the code written in this repo, that some of it relies on getting game object data from the *GameDictionary*.
 This is because I like to keep all of my game object data within one dictionary so it can be easily accessed and read.
 Take a look at the *GameDictionary* yourself if you're interested how I handle game object data!

 ## Physics Algorithm
 The physics algorithm used in this system was very important to create the smooth projectile drop motion.
-How it works:
+I learnt the algorithm off a pretty imformant DevForum post and translated it into Luau.
+How it works: (If you're interested in the DevForum post, links wil be shown below!)
  ```
 local distance = (bullet.oldposition.p - bullet.position.p).magnitude
 -->>: Distance based on the old position and the new position.
 This is used later in the raycasting in order to find objects between the 2 points.